 Fall lawn care should also include winterizing your shrubs and trees.
 Some evergreens will experience extreme loss of moisture during the winter.
 Lawn Doctor’s fall yard care services can prevent moisture loss by applying special oil.

 To review Fall Lawn Care tips and terminology, click the underlined links above to see our glossary of lawn care.

 Fall Lawn Care for All Yards

-For more information on fall lawn care tips, contact Lawn Doctor of Ft.
-Collins.
+For more information on fall lawn care tips, contact Lawn Doctor of Southeast Grand Rapids.